India court halts expansion of Vedanta's copper smelter after protest killings

 THOOTHUKUDI/MUMBAI India (Reuters) - One person died and others were wounded by gunfire in southern India on Wednesday in fresh violence related to protesters’ demands that a copper smelter be shut on environmental grounds.
 The day before at least ten people were killed by police during a mass demonstration against the plant.

 As the struggle continued on the streets of the port city of Thoothukudi, located at the tip of the subcontinent in Tamil Nadu state, an Indian court ordered a halt, at least for a few months, to plans to double the size of the plant.
-The Vedanta Resources (VED.L)-run smelter is already one of the two biggest in the country.
+The Vedanta Resources-run smelter is already one of the two biggest in the country.

 The Madras High Court told authorities to hold a “mandatory” public hearing over Vedanta’s application for environmental clearance and said a decision on environmental approval would be looked into by “appropriate authorities”.